Experience-Monks/orbit-controls/README.md

 #### `phi`, `theta`

-The initial rotation in radians, in spherical coordinates
+The initial rotation in radians, in spherical coordinates.
+Changing either will re-calculate the direction.

 #### `distance`